Structured credit: Banks rush to print CPDOs

 Few would have predicted that credit spreads could get any tighter but CPDOs further underpin the market’s strength.

-|The evolution of CPDOs will likely follow what happened to CPPI and CDOs.
+|“The evolution of CPDOs will likely follow what happened to CPPI and CDOs.
 You start with static deals and then you move to managed transactions.
 I think that will be the evolution”

 Andrew Feachem, ABN Amro

-It sounds almost too good to be true maybe it is but the rating agencies have signed off on this structure, which involves selling protection in the investment-grade iTraxx Europe and Dow Jones US CDX indices.
+The hype around one of the latest structured credit product innovations is understandable given the substantial advantages that ABN Amro was able to offer investors with its €1 billion print of constant proportional dynamic obligations (CPDO).
+The deal, called Surf, offered buyers a highly attractive coupon of Libor plus 200 basis points and yet is triple-A rated.
+It sounds almost too good to be true – maybe it is – but the rating agencies have signed off on this structure, which involves selling protection in the investment-grade iTraxx Europe and Dow Jones US CDX indices.
 These indices have rallied dramatically in recent weeks, the cause of which is generally attributed to some pre-hedging of future deals.
 Anecdotal evidence suggests that approximately 10 deals are being prepared, probably for the new year.

 It was probably this pre-hedging that resulted in an eight basis points tightening of the iTraxx Series 6 to 22bp during October.